kvirma/Digit-Recognition/README.md

 # Digit-Recognition
-Handwritten Digit Recognition using Deep Learning
+Handwritten Digit Recognition using CNN with Keras

+Used dataset-MNIST
+Used libraries-Numpy, Pandas, Scikit_learn